md131376st/thesis/README.md

 We have two main end points in our system:

 1. **TaskStete**
-    - get the state of the index
+    - get the state of the index task
-    -

 2. **Store**
     - This end point is used to store embeddings in chroma db.